Deng Zhuodi

-Deng Zhuodi (邓卓棣 (Dèng Zhuódì); born 17 October 1986) is a Chinese politician and grandson of former paramount leader of China Deng Xiaoping.
+Deng Zhuodi (邓卓棣 (Dèng Zhuódì); born 17 October 1986) is a Chinese former politician and grandson of former paramount leader of China Deng Xiaoping.

 Early life

 Deng Zhuodi was born on 1986 in the United States to Deng Zhifang, the son of Deng Xiaoping, and his wife Liu Xiaoyuan.
-At the time Deng Zhuodi was born, Deng Zhifang and Liu Xiaoyun both were students at the University of Rochester in New York, where they earned Ph.Ds in biophysics and quantum physics respectively.
+At the time Deng Zhuodi was born, Deng Zhifang and Liu Xiaoyuan both were students at the University of Rochester in New York, where they earned Ph.Ds in biophysics and quantum physics respectively.

 According to the United States nationality law, a child born in the United States automatically becomes an American citizen.
-However, Deng Xiaoping stated that his grandson will be a Chinese citizen when he returns to China.
-As a result, Deng Zhuodi's parents applied him for a Chinese passport at the Chinese Embassy in the United States and bought him back to China just after one month after his birth, where he received his Chinese citizenship.
+However, according to the nationality law of China, children born abroad whose parents are both Chinese nationals shall have Chinese nationality.
+As a result, Deng Zhuodi's parents applied him for a Chinese passport at the Chinese Embassy in the United States and brought him back to China just after one month after his birth, where he received his Chinese citizenship.
 From 18 January to 21 February 1992, he took part in his grandfather's tour of South China.